 For the stuffed courgettes

-- 4 large courgettes (whole, not halved) - this recipe is based on four large courgettes at 22cm - 25cm in length.
-This will provide eight courgette halves.
+- 4 large zucchini/courgette (whole, not halved) - This recipe is based on four large zucchini, about 22-25cm/8.5-10 inches long.
+This gives you eight halves.

-- 100 grams grated cheddar cheese - or strong cheese of choice
+- 100 grams (1 cup) grated cheddar cheese - or strong cheese of choice

 - 1 teaspoon dried herbs - like thyme or parsley, adjust to taste